wibidong/Test-Application-Design/README.md

 1. User performs registration with data directory, email, phone number, and uploads a photo along with the ID card
 2. User can log in with a password or biometric (if available on their mobile device)
 3. User can view the remaining debt and monthly bills that must be paid (if any)
 4. User can borrow up to Rp.
-12,000,000 with a maximum tenure of 1 year.
+12,000,000 with a maximum Tenor of 1 year.
 5. During the loan application process, the result will be accepted or rejected
 6. If the loan is accepted, there will be a notification via email and registered phone number
 7. User cannot take out a loan if there is an ongoing loan application and has not been settled.